manimino/criu-rogue/README.md

 ## How it works

 The `wrapper` Python script catches the SIGTERM from `docker stop` and dumps the tmux state to `/state`.
 On resume, `wrapper` restores the tmux process along with its children.
-Original implementation is in the forked repo.
+Original implementation is from the [critmux](https://github.com/jpetazzo/critmux) repo.

 After stopping / starting the container, the `/state` directory is still there.
 If you like, you can copy its contents out as well, via `docker cp ro-1:/state .` The state dir is small (1.7 MB) - a nice alternative to creating 500MB dockers just to save and load your Rogue game.
 You would need to adjust the container's `wrapper` script to point at a different dir in order to load your saved state back in.
 A good improvement idea.

 ## Notes

-Makes heavy use of [critmux](https://github.com/jpetazzo/critmux).

 This method can be applied to any process, of course.
 Rogue / Nethack types of games are just a nice example use case.
 Since this method lets you save at any instant in a game, it could be great for tool-assisted speedrunning, debugging, or game-playing AI development.

 Since rogue is running in tmux, Ctrl+b will do tmux things rather than moving down-left fast.

 † Some versions of Rogue later added a save feature, but the typical Rogue on Ubuntu / Debian doesn't have one.
 Instead it has a sort of pause feature.
 You can "save", but the save file is deleted when you load it.
 There's also protection against copying the file: it checks if the inode has changed.
 This is not easy to circumvent.
 You'd have to change the source code, hex-edit the save file, or do some low-level hacking on your filesystem.
 Snapshotting is nicer; it'll work on this, and on many other problems too.

+If you haven't played Rogue before, start with the [manual](docs/rogue-manual.pdf).
+To learn strategies, consult the [tables](docs/tables.md) and [tips](docs/tips.md) pages.
+And the [source code](https://salsa.debian.org/ucko/bsdgames-nonfree/-/tree/master) is readable too.

 ![rogue win screen](img/win.png)